 Janelle Jenstad has been teaching in the Department of English at the University of Victoria since 2003.
 She took an Honours English degree at UVic (with a minor in French and a lot of Chemistry courses), and an MA and PhD in Renaissance Drama at Queen’s University.
 Before returning to UVic, she taught at the Stratford Festival and the University of Windsor.
 She specializes in working with student research teams to create open-access websites such as The Map of Early Modern London, Digital Renaissance Editions, and Linked Early Modern Drama Online.
 She is also the mother of two school-aged boys, a certified MBTI practitioner, a keen gardener, a keeper of a small chicken flock, an inhabitant in the Garry Oak ecosystem, a motorcycle rider, and a singer.

 David Wrate is the Director of Digital Policy for the Ministry of Citizens’ Services, Province of British Columbia.
 His varied career has taken him from telecommunications to utilities infrastructure.
 He spearheaded the open data movement in BC and has extensive experience in public engagement and digital privacy and security.
 He has a Masters in Business Administration from Royal Roads University.
-A lifelong learner, he is a semi-professional photographer, an amateur machinist, an avid motorcyclist, and an aspiring bass player.
+A lifelong learner, he is a semi-professional photographer, amateur machinist, avid motorcyclist, keen cyclist, and aspiring bass player.